 In 2020, Eric Swalwell won the election against Republican challenger Alison Hayden.

-On March 5, 2021, Eric Swalwell filed a civil lawsuit against Donald Trump, Donald Trump Jr., Representative Mo Brooks, and Rudy Giuliani.
+On March 5, 2021, Eric Swalwell filed a civil lawsuit against Trump, Trump's son Donald Jr., Representative Mo Brooks, and Rudy Giuliani, seeking damages for their alleged role in inciting the January 6 attack on the Capitol.

-In March 2021, House Minority Leader Kevin McCarthy moved to remove Eric Swalwell from his seat on the House Intelligence Committee, but the motion was tabled.
+In March 2021, House Minority Leader Kevin McCarthy moved to remove Eric Swalwell from his seat on the House Intelligence Committee.
+The motion was tabled on a party-line vote.

-In April 2021, the House Ethics Committee initiated an investigation into Eric Swalwell.
+In April 2021, the House Ethics Committee opened an investigation into Eric Swalwell.

 As of October 2021, Eric Swalwell had voted in line with Joe Biden's stated position 100% of the time.

-In 2022, Eric Swalwell was one of 16 Democrats who voted against the Merger Filing Fee Modernization Act of 2022, an antitrust package aimed at curbing anti-competitive behavior by corporations.
+In 2022, Eric Swalwell was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package.

-In January 2023, after becoming Speaker, Kevin McCarthy removed Eric Swalwell from the Intelligence committee, stating concerns based on an FBI briefing.
-Swalwell's membership had expired due to term limits.
+In January 2023, after becoming Speaker, Kevin McCarthy removed Eric Swalwell from the Intelligence Committee, stating he wouldn't have Swalwell on any committee after the FBI briefing he received.
+Swalwell characterized McCarthy's action as 'purely vengeance'.

-In May 2023, the House Ethics Committee closed its investigation into Eric Swalwell without further action, cautioning members about potential foreign influence attempts.
+In May 2023, the House Ethics Committee closed its investigation into Eric Swalwell without further action, cautioning members about potential foreign influence through gifts and interactions.

 On January 3, 2025, Eric Swalwell was sworn into his seventh term.

-In 2025, Eric Swalwell advocated for legislation that would tie ICE's funding to a ban on agents wearing masks in the course of their duties, in response to masked ICE agents' enforcement actions.
+In 2025, Eric Swalwell advocated for ICE agents to remove masks during enforcement actions, proposing legislation to tie ICE's funding to a ban on agents wearing masks.

 Donald John Trump is an American politician media personality and...